DerRobert-28/RetroPack/readme.md

   - Stone
   - Wooden Material (Fence, Planks, etc.)
 - Miscellaneous:
-  - Gold Ore drops Gold Ore Block instead of Raw Gold
+  - Gold Ores drop Gold Ore Blocks instead of Raw Gold.
-  - Gold Ore Blocks have to be smelted into Gold Ingots
+  - Gold Ore Blocks have to be smelted into Gold Ingots.
-  - Iron Ore drops Iron Ore Block instead of Raw Iron
+  - Iron Ores drop Iron Ore Blocks instead of Raw Iron.
-  - Iron Ore Blocks have to be smelted into Iron Ingots
+  - Iron Ore Blocks have to be smelted into Iron Ingots.

 ## Download and Installation